 Getting Started on ARSC's Linux Workstations

-The Arctic Region Supercomputing Center (ARSC) maintains a number of workstations running Red Hat Enterprise Linux.
-As one component of ARSC's computational environment, these machines are available to ARSC Academic users as workstations.
+The Arctic Region Supercomputing Center (ARSC) maintains workstations running Red Hat Enterprise Linux.
+As one component of ARSC's computational environment, these machines are available to ARSC Academic users as in-person and remote visualization tools.

 Your User Account